linkedin/coral/README.md

 ```
 ../gradlew bootRun
 ```

-7. Translate a query on existing table/view in remote metastore using the /translate endpoint
+Then you can interact with the service using your [browser](#coral-service-ui) or the [CLI](#coral-service-cli).

 ### Coral Service UI
-Apart from the CLI command above, you can also interact with Coral Service via a simple UI.

-After running `../gradlew bootRun` (for remote metastore mode) or `../gradlew bootRun --args='--spring.profiles.active=localMetastore'` (for local metastore mode) from coral-service module, the UI can be accessed from the browser.
+After running `../gradlew bootRun --args='--spring.profiles.active=localMetastore'` (for local metastore mode) or `../gradlew bootRun` (for remote metastore mode) from coral-service module, the UI can be accessed from the browser.
 Use the URL http://localhost:8080 to run the UI on a local browser.
 <p align="center">
  <img src="docs/coral-service-ui/start.png" title="Coral Service UI">
 </p>